delfick/harpoon/docs/docs/recursive_containers.rst

 containers or for some reason not chain the containers together like we've been doing.

-In that case, we can copy the volumes in at container time using the "{images.<container>.recursive.precmd}" variable instead.
+In that case, we can copy the persisting folders in at container time using the "{images.<container>.recursive.precmd}" variable instead.

 For example, our sbt application at the top can be redone as below (the only